Crossroads are physically where two roads intersect at a junction – they can be a three-way crossroad or four-way crossroad.

 The crossroads is symbolic of what many of us face and sometimes, it leaves us standing in between this world and the next with possibilities ahead us in different directions.

-Designed in Canva.
+Images/stock images designed in Canva.